sdiehl/zero-to-qed/docs/src/05_basics.md

 ```lean
 {{#include ../../src/ZeroToQED/Basics.lean:section_variable}}
 ```

+The bracket notation deserves explanation.
+Round brackets mark explicit arguments you pass directly.
+Square brackets mark **instance arguments** that Lean finds automatically through type class resolution.
+Here, `[Add α]` means the type must have an `Add` instance, which provides the `+` operator.
+Curly braces mark implicit arguments that Lean infers from context.

 **Visibility.** By default, all definitions are public.
 Mark definitions as `private` to hide them outside the current file: